 Healthy vs Unhealthy Relationships

-One of the most challenging mindsets for me is simply knowing that arguing is in fact a normal component of a healthy relationship.
+One of the most challenging mindsets for me is simply knowing that arguments are in fact a normal component of a healthy relationship.

-Within the actual argument situation, that knowingness goes out the window, and frustration and other negative energy, unfortunately, creeps in.
+Within the actual arguments situation, that knowingness goes out the window, and frustration and other negative energy, unfortunately, creeps in.

 A healthy marriage needs that knowingness.